Kyle Larson celebrates return with 1st win since suspension

 UP NEXT

 NASCAR heads 300 miles south to Phoenix Raceway, where Chase Elliott won in November for his first Cup championship.
-The Phoenix race last March, won by Joey Logano, was NASCAR's fourth event of the season and final before the pandemic.
-The track was the last facility to host a regular NASCAR weekend with full spectators and a prerace show that featured both Blake Shelton and Pitbull.
+The Phoenix race last March, won by Joey Logano, was NASCAR's fourth event of the season and last before the pandemic.